Description

 Risk and Exploitability

 The CVSS base score of 8.8 denotes high severity.
-No EPSS score is available, so the precise likelihood of exploitation cannot be quantified; however, the attack requires an origin superuser to execute pg_basebackup or pg_rewind and must intervene between those commands and a subsequent server start, which limits the attack window but does not eliminate risk.
+An EPSS score of 0.00049 (< 1%) indicates a very low but non‑zero probability of exploitation.
+However, the attack still requires an origin superuser to execute pg_basebackup or pg_rewind and to intervene between those commands and a subsequent server start, which limits the exploit window but does not eliminate risk.
 Because the vulnerability can modify files that are executed by the database user, it can lead to persistent compromise once the server is restarted.
 The vulnerability is not listed in the CISA KEV catalog, indicating that known exploits have not yet been observed, but the impact is serious if exploited.

 Remediation